 Ice is EVERYWHERE in Hawaii, especially Oahu.
 I’ve lived in town my whole life, which is slang for the suburbs, and majority of my neighbors cook and use ice.
 It smells terrible.
 The smell of bleach, acetone, nail polish remover, and pesticides waft into my room, sending me into a coughing fit.
 Ice addicts also have a distinct smell – they smell like sweat and metal.

 Hawaii has an ice epidemic.
 Yet, it goes ignored and unnoticed.
-We want to keep up the image that Hawaii is a vacation destination, especially since tourism is our number one industry.
-I hope to anyone reading this learned something and is now educated a bit more about the truth of Hawaii and has a better understanding of the island.
+We want to keep up the image that Hawaii is a vacation destination, especially since tourism is the number one industry and is the main staple of the state’s economy.
+I have made attempts to bring it to attention to the governors, senators, and mayors of Hawaii.
+Only ONE governor tried to take action.
+We NEED HELP.